verb (used without object), grap·pled, grap·pling.

 PROVE YOUR POETIC PROWESS WITH THIS QUIZ ON POETRY TERMS

 Origin of grapple

-Examples from the Web for grappler
+Example sentences from the Web for grapple

 I was at Plymouth dreading to hear of him; he sent in letters, but the Grappler was under orders for Portsmouth.Persuasion|Jane Austen

 At six, A.M., December 30th, all was in readiness for the Grappler to leave the harbour.Narratives of Shipwrecks of the Royal Navy; between 1793 and 1849|William O. S. Gilly

 - the act of gripping or seizing, as in wrestling